Features and Usage Scenarios

 # Asterisk (*) wildcard - matches zero or more characters

-dirctl search --query "version=v1.*" # Find all v1.x versions
+dirctl search --version "v1.*" # Find all v1.x versions

 # Question mark (?) wildcard - matches exactly one character

-dirctl search --query "version=v1.0.?" # Find version v1.0.x (single digit)
+dirctl search --version "v1.0.?" # Find version v1.0.x (single digit)

-dirctl search --query "name=???api" # Find 3-character names ending in "api"
+dirctl search --name "???api" # Find 3-character names ending in "api"

 # Complex wildcard combinations

-dirctl search --query "skill-name=*machine*learning*"
+dirctl search --skill "*machine*learning*"

 Sync